 for some constant $C > 0$. \end{lemma} \begin{proof} Provided in \S \ref{proofconsistentdist}. \end{proof}

-Working with concentration of the estimated latent positions is slightly more complicated due to the need to account for the minimization over all possible rotations, translations, and reflections.
-The following matrix, known as the double-centering matrix, is a useful tool for accounting for translations:
+Establishing concentration of the estimated latent positions is complicated by the need to account for the minimization over all possible rotations, translations, and reflections.
+The following matrix, known as the double-centering matrix, is a useful tool to account for translations:

-is the $n \times n$ double-centering matrix; $I_n$ denotes the $n$-dimensional identity matrix and $1_n$ denotes $n \times 1$ matrix consisting of ones.
+Here, $I_n$ denotes the $n$-dimensional identity matrix and $1_n$ denotes $n \times 1$ matrix consisting of ones.